qiskit-community/lindbladmpo/docs/API_DOCS.md

 # LindbladMPOSolver class

 The LindbladMPOSolver class is the python interface of the solver.
-By calling the 'solve' function, a run configuration file is created and the C++ solver is initiated using the created file as an input.
+By calling the 'solve' function, an input configuration file is created and the C++ solver is initiated using the created file as an input.

 ## class parameters

-The parameters of the class are passed to it in it's initialization. it accepts 3 parameters:
+The parameters of the class are passed to it in its initialization.
+It accepts 3 parameters:

-* s_cygwin_path (str): The cygwin executable path for the C++ execution. relevant only when running of Windows. has a default value of "C:/cygwin64/bin/bash.exe".
+* s_cygwin_path (str): The cygwin executable path for the C++ execution.
+Relevant only when running under Windows, the default value is "C:/cygwin64/bin/bash.exe".
-* s_solver_path (str): The path of the compiled C++ solver executable file. has a default value of '/../bin/lindbladmpo'.
+* s_solver_path (str): The path of the compiled C++ solver executable file.
+It has a default value '/../bin/lindbladmpo'.
-* parameters (dict): The simulation model parameters. for more information see below.
+* parameters (dict): The simulation model parameters.
+For more information see below.

 ## model parameters

-All the model parameters are passed through the parameters' dict in class init function.
-For convenience, they are split into groups:
+All the model parameters are passed through the parameters dictionary in the class init function.
+For convenience, they are listed below by groups:

 * basic parameters:
     * <img src="https://render.githubusercontent.com/render/math?math=N" style="vertical-align:bottom"> (int): The number of qubits in the lattice.
 This solver requires <img src="https://render.githubusercontent.com/render/math?math=N >2" style="vertical-align:bottom">.